mjbots/moteus-arduino/README.md

 You will need to have hardware that is compatible with the [ACAN2517FD library](https://github.com/pierremolinaro/acan2517FD), this will be something that has the MCP2517FD or MCP2518FD CAN-FD controller onboard.

 The CAN-FD bus needs to be connected to moteus, typically this would be at least the CANL and CANH wires, and likely the ground as well.
+For more than 2 or 3 controllers, separate 120 ohm termination resistors will be required on each end of the CAN bus.
+Some Arduino CAN-FD shields, like the CANBed FD, have one termination resistor built in.

 ### Software ###